-The funding agreement must be signed and returned to Council prior to the grant payment being released.
+The funding agreement must be signed and returned to Council with all funding conditions outlined in the funding agreement met prior to the grant payment being released.

+Funded organisations have three months from the date of the Council meeting to complete and return their signed funding agreement.
+Every effort will be made to secure a signed funding agreement before the money is returned to the grants pool.
 For community groups and not-for-profit organisations, a copy of the signed funding agreement will also be forwarded to the Committee of Management to ensure transparency and to provide more information on acquittal requirements and outcome reporting.